HTTP-RPC/Kilo/README.md

 The default value is `WSMultipartFormData`.

-Arguments sent via the query string or using one of the form encodings are converted to parameter values via the `description` method.
-Arrays represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
-When using the multi-part form data encoding, instances of `NSURL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
+Arguments sent via the query string or using one of the form encodings are generally converted to parameter values via the argument's `description` method.
+However, array instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
+Further, when using the multi-part form data encoding, instances of `NSURL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
 Arrays of URL values operate similarly to `<input type="file" multiple>` tags.

 When using the JSON encoding, a single JSON object containing the entire argument dictionary is sent in the request body.
 The dictionary is converted to JSON using the `NSJSONSerialization` class.